AdeelMufti/WorldModels/README.md

 # World Models Implementation In Chainer
 This is a fairly complete implementation, in [Chainer](https://chainer.org), of the World Models framework described by David Ha and Jürgen Schmidhuber: https://arxiv.org/abs/1803.10122

-This project was created as part of my MSc Artificial Intelligence dissertation at the University of Edinburgh.
+This project was created as part of my MSc Artificial Intelligence dissertation under the supervision of [Subramanian Ramamoorthy](http://homepages.inf.ed.ac.uk/sramamoo/) at the University of Edinburgh.
 The scope of my research is model-based learning.
 Particularly, investigating the use of external memory available to a RNN to learn complex models.
 And thus I will be extending this framework accordingly, though these extensions are not present in this repository.

 > ![](asset/CarRacing-v0_rollout.gif) My best trained World Models agent playing [CarRacing-v0](https://gym.openai.com/envs/CarRacing-v0/).